 Let’s be clear, it’d be an expensive faux pas to think your multichannel provisions have your omnichannel requirements covered.
 In fact, both may have the same touchpoints on their lists, but it’s in the interaction between, and reliance on each channel, where omni comes into its own.

 Omnichannel has at its heart the knowledge that most customers navigate between many touchpoints to make a purchase.
-It recognises the consumer’s leaning to explore various channels, and places them – their lifestyle, problems, needs, and desires – at the heart of the strategy.
+It recognizes the consumer’s leaning to explore various channels, and places them – their lifestyle, problems, needs, and desires – at the heart of the strategy.
 The aim is for the matrix of channels to work seamlessly together, to provide a positive brand experience – and to drive purchasing.

 Historically retailers have fallen behind their customers when it comes to the changing landscape of how they shop.
 The reality is, where once there were two or three touch-points they’d meet with, now there’s an average of 4 or 5.
-From the smartphone under the pillow, to the desktop in the office – recognising your customer’s experience is a journey involving a multitude of devices and platforms really is vital in today’s competitive market.
+From the smartphone under the pillow, to the desktop in the office – recognizing your customer’s experience is a journey involving a multitude of devices and platforms really is vital in today’s competitive market.

 Omnichannel retailing creates a more positive sentiment for the brand, leading to better word of mouth marketing and sales, across multiple channels.
 It’s a lot to take on board for those just starting out on their omnichannel development – but in amongst the plethora of information out there, here are 5 stats that should help offer clarity.